gurungkshitij/gurungkshitij.github.io/_posts/2019-12-10-climate-change.md

 associations with change in land-temperatures, the size of glaciers, sea level, and change in forest percentage over time.

 ### We plan to achieve following things in this project:
-- Visualize the global rise in CO<sub>2</sub> and CH<sub>4</sub> emmission across time(1880-2010)by countries and region
+- Visualize the global rise in CO<sub>2</sub> and CH<sub>4</sub> emmission across time (1880-2010)by countries and region
   - Interactive scatter plots
   - Importance plots
 - Visualize the change in Land-temperature, Sea level, Glacier-Mass, and Forest Area over time (1880-2010)
-- Juxtapose the association of rise in green house gases (climate chage) and its consequence in sea level rise, land temperatire rise, decrease in glacier mass and forest area across the world
+- Juxtapose the association of rise in green house gases (climate chage) and its consequence in sea level rise, land temperatire rise, decrease in glacier mass, and forest area across the world

 ### How users can get started with the project?
 - [Climate_Shiny.Rmd](https://github.com/gurungkshitij/climate_change/blob/master/Climate_Shiny.Rmd) is the main shinny app file
 - [Climaechange-datacleaning.Rmd](https://github.com/gurungkshitij/climate_change/blob/master/Climaechange-datacleaning.Rmd) is the
 data cleaning code
-- After you download all the files, change the directories of the datasets as you read in the csv files in Rmd code metioned above
+- Download all the files and change the directories of the datasets as you read in the csv files in the two Rmd files metioned above
-- Everythign should run smoothly.
+- First, run [Climaechange-datacleaning.Rmd](https://github.com/gurungkshitij/climate_change/blob/master/Climaechange-datacleaning.Rmd) and then [Climate_Shiny.Rmd](https://github.com/gurungkshitij/climate_change/blob/master/Climate_Shiny.Rmd)
-- The final version of the published shinny app work in this [link](https://gurung.shinyapps.io/Climate_Shiny/)

 <center>
     <div class="btn-group">